Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Experimental Studies

 \subsection{Results and Analysis}

-For all experiments, we analyze the evaluation of the two networks AGAN and AFGN separately for better understanding.
-The results of LATEM \cite{xian2016latent}, DEM \cite{zheng2017learning}, and SGMAL \cite{zhu2019semantic} are adopted from SGMAL \cite{zhu2019semantic} and the results of other compared methods are obtained from their corresponding published articles.
-For a fair comparison, we compare the performance with only inductive methods which do not use target data during training.
-The results of AFGN with $400$ synthesized features per class are shown in all the tables.
-For more detail analysis of synthesized features in AFGN, please see the supplement material.
+In this section, we analyze the evaluation of the proposed and contemporary GZSL methods.
+The ZSL results of LATEM \cite{xian2016latent}, DEM \cite{zheng2017learning}, and SGMAL \cite{zhu2019semantic} are adopted from SGMAL \cite{zhu2019semantic}, GZSL results of LATEM \cite{xian2016latent} and DEM \cite{zheng2017learning} are taken from ASPN \cite{lu2020attentive}, and the results of other compared methods are obtained from their corresponding published articles.
+For a fair comparison, we compare both AGAN and AFGN with only inductive methods and synthesize $400$ features per class for comparing AFGN's performance.
 In Tables~\ref{t1} and \ref{t2}, $\triangle$ and $\square$ denote embedding learning and feature synthesizing methods, respectively, and `-' represents that the results are not reported.